wp-plugins/form-maker/readme.txt

 3.2 Text Input: At first choose the Field Type of the  form according to your preference.
 There are several options:
 -	Simple Text: This can be used for typing some text.
 It has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.